-An unintended consequence of Brexit is that, at the moment, European Au Pairs cannot join UK host families after 1 January.
+An unintended consequence of Brexit is that, at the moment, European Au Pairs can no longer join UK host families.

 Until the situation is resolved, County Nannies is not able to accept any new briefs for Au Pair placements.

-However, families are not able to welcome a new European Au Pair into their homes from January.
+However, families are not able to welcome a new European Au Pair into their homes.

 This is catastrophic for thousands of hard-working UK families, as they struggle to adjust their work and living arrangements in this new Covid era.